thehamop1/lru/README.md

 ## How to Build
 - Dependencies:
   - CMake 3.18 or Newer
-  - GCC 10 or newer
+  - GCC 10 or newer (tested with 10 and 12)
   - Google Test

 - Instructions: